Rachit2912/Character-Recognition-in-The-Simpsons-Computer-Vision-Project/README.md

 # Character-Recognition-in-The-Simpsons-Computer-Vision-Project
 Developed a computer vision system to identify characters from The Simpsons using advanced image processing and machine learning techniques.
+We used [The Simpsons Character Dataset](https://www.kaggle.com/datasets/alexattia/the-simpsons-characters-dataset) present at Kaggle to train & test this model.
 It involves Data Collection &amp; Preprocessing, Feature Extraction, Model Training, Evaluation &amp; Optimization &amp; Deployment.